Create a mutator

 Add columns by selecting from the dropdown and clicking "Add Column".

-3. Define how the mutator should transform inbound data
+3. Define how the mutator should normalize inbound data

 4. Define the circumstances in which the mutator can be used